 Ioncell Oy develops patented Ioncell® technology, which transforms cellulosic bio-materials into new, high-performance textile fibres in a sustainable way.
 Their technology can improve the quality when textile waste is recycled into new fibres, therefore supporting the inevitable transformation to a circular economy in the clothing and textile industry.
 Founded in 2019 (Finland).

 Bananatex creates fabrics made from 100% banana fibre.
 They cultivate plants of the banana tree family known locally as “”Banana Hemp” or “Abacá” in the Philippines, before processing them into a material offering a viable alternative to synthetic fabric.
 The fabric is coated with a natural beeswax for a water-resistant finish and can be easily composted.
 Founded in 2008, (Switzerland)

 DyeRecycle has developed a technology that enables the reuse and recycling of dyes directly from textile waste for use in the dyeing of new fabrics.
 A patented solvent is used allowing for reduced chemical, water and energy usage, and the decoloured fabric/fibres can feed into recycling processes allowing new end of use streams.
 Founded in 2020 (UK).

-Refiberd offer an integrated automated sorting and chemical recycling technology to deal with blended post-consumer textile waste.
-By utilising a combination of spectroscopy, machine learning and image processing for sorting and custom cellulose dissolution for chemical recycling, Refiberd’s technology can reduce material waste to landfill and lower CO2 emissions.
+Refiberd offer an integrated automated sorting technology to deal with blended post-consumer textile waste.
+By utilising a combination of spectroscopy, machine learning and image processing for automated sorting, Refiberd’s technology can help divert material waste to recycling and lower CO2 emissions.
 Founded in 2020 (US).